craftercms/docs/source/reference/modules/engine/index.rst

 The files can be accessed by opening the files using your favorite editor.
 Any changes made to any of the files listed above will require a restart of Crafter.

-For more information on the properties in ``server-config.properties``, see :ref:`newIa-engine-config-override`
+For more information on the properties in ``server-config.properties``, see :ref:`engine-config-override`

-.. _newIa-engine-site-configuration-files:
+.. _engine-site-configuration-files:

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Project-level/Site-level Configuration Files